Top 10 Warehouse Safety Tips

 The interior of a loading dock opening can also be a dangerous place, as pedestrians may not see forklifts backing out of the trailer in time.
 Rite-Hite has developed blue light technology solutions that address this:

-6. Keep Your Docks Dry and Free of Debris to Prevent Trips, Slips and Falls
+6. Keep Your Docks Dry to Prevent Slips and Falls

 7. Protect Against Falls from Elevated Spaces by Utilizing Dual Reciprocating Barriers